Video Captions

 A note on caption accuracy

 Captions benefit a wide variety of users, but they can only do so if they are accurate.
 Many video platforms, including YuJa, provide automated captioning.
-While automatic captions can potentially help cut down on the time necessary to provide accurate captioning, be aware that auto-captioning relies on machine-generated algorithms and are never 100% accurate.
-(Videos captioned in YuJa, for example, are supposed to be at least 90% accurate, but often fall considerably short of this because of variances in recording environment, accents, and other complicating factors.)
+While automatic captions can help cut down the time needed to provide accurate captioning, be aware that auto-captioning relies on machine-generated algorithms that are never 100% accurate.
+For example, videos captioned in YuJA are supposed to be 90% accurate, but they often fall considerably short of this because of variances in recording environment, accents, and other complicating factors.

-Auto-captions must be accurate to be usable, and oftentimes that requires manual editing.
+Auto-captions must be accurate to be usable.
+Oftentimes, that requires manual editing.

-In many cases, inaccurate captions may even be worse than no captions.
-For example, in this snippet of an interview actress Juno Temple gave about playing the role of Keeley in Ted Lasso, the captions make very little sense: “the bold look i’m loving it i’m channeling my inner kiwi.”
-(What she actually says is: “The bold look – I’m loving it!
-I’m channeling my inner Keeley.”)
+In many cases, inaccurate captions may be worse than no captions.
+For example, the captions for this interview make no sense.
+In this interview, actress Juno Temple speaks about her role as Keeley in Ted Lasso: “the bold look i’m loving it i’m channeling my inner kiwi.”
+What she is actually saying is: “The bold look – I’m loving it!
+I’m channeling my inner Keeley.”

 Access Hollwood.
 Juno Temple Says "Ted Lasso" "Saved My Life".
 YouTube.
 July 16, 2021.